 Introduction

-In that article, I used Cognito M2M (Client Credentials) for Gateway→Runtime (MCP Server) outbound authentication.
+In that article, I used Cognito M2M (Client Credentials) for Gateway→Runtime (MCP Server) Outbound authentication.

 Prerequisites

-- AWS account (tested in us-east-1 region)
+- AWS account (verified in us-east-1 region)

 - Terraform v1.14.4 + AWS Provider v6.39.0